Get

 How to Avoid Food Allergies

-If food allergies are the most likely source of your dog’s problems, your vet will likely recommend a prescription food with a hydrolyzed or novel protein, or try an elimination diet.
+If food allergies are the most likely source of your dog’s problems, a vet will likely recommend a prescription food with a hydrolyzed or novel protein, or try an elimination diet.

-Your vet may want to start with an elimination diet if they’re suspecting a particular allergen.
-This diet strictly feeds your dog limited ingredients for a period of time (6-12 weeks) to try to see if symptoms improve.
-If the symptoms go away and then reappear within a week of re-introducing their old food, it’s almost definite that your dog has a food allergy.
+The vet may want to start with an elimination diet if they’re suspecting a particular allergen.
+This diet strictly feeds your dog limited ingredients for a period of time (6-12 weeks) to try to see if signs improve.
+If they go away and then reappear within a week of re-introducing their old food, it’s almost definite that your dog has a food allergy.

 There are also blood tests, but it’s still unclear how accurate they are.
 While it can take a lot of discipline, an elimination diet is the best place to start.